 - A Halloween-themed chocolate or sweet, I went for sour gummy worms

-Kids Cook Too
+Kids Help Too

 You can either put this together for the kids as a surprise, or let them help you create it which I’m sure they will have a lot of fun doing.

-Sharing the Halloween Board with Babies
+Sharing my Halloween Snack Board with Babies

 If you want your little one to share in the snack board, especially if you are creating it for older siblings, ensure you serve anything you give them cut appropriately for their age.
 Solid Starts is a great website where you can search for each type of relevant food and see how to serve it for each baby stage and age.